Rupert Vansittart: Personal life

-Vansittart has been married to Emma Kate, daughter of the actor Moray Watson, since 1987.
+Vansittart has been married to Emma Kate, daughter of the actors Moray Watson and Pamela Marmont, since 1987.
 They have two children.
 When Emma Watson was cast for Harry Potter and the Philosopher's Stone, Emma Kate Watson changed her name to Emma Vansittart, adopting her husband's surname as her new stage name, to avoid being confused with the young actress.